Natasha Hausdorff: Commentary

 Hausdorff has appeared as a commentator on legal matters for international media, including the BBC, Sky News, Talk TV, Fox News, CNN, and GB News.
-She has also written for The Telegraph, The Sunday Telegraph, The Times,The Law Society Gazette, and The Algemeiner.
+She has also written for The Telegraph, The Sunday Telegraph, The Times, The Spectator, The Law Society Gazette, and The Algemeiner.
 She has briefed politicians and international organisations, and has spoken at European parliaments and at the United Nations.
 Hausdorff has been a keynote speaker on aspects of public international law, foreign affairs, and national security policy.

 Submissions

 Hausdorff has made submissions to a number of different legislatures including the Irish, Czech, and UK parliaments.
 In turn, she has also been quoted by British lawmakers.

-On 24 April 2024, Hausdorff gave evidence to the Business and Trade Committee of the House of Commons of the United Kingdom on the "relevant legal, political and military issues impacting UK arms exports to Israel".
+On 24 April 2024, she gave evidence to the Business and Trade Committee of the House of Commons of the United Kingdom on the "relevant legal, political and military issues impacting UK arms exports to Israel".

 Through the UKLFI, Hausdorff has made multiple submissions to international courts and tribunals.
 In 2024, Hausdorff participated in a panel at the 79th United Nations General Assembly High-Level Week, focusing on proportionality in armed conflict.

 Debating

 At university, Hausdorff was active in debate.
-In June 2024, she partnered with Douglas Murray at the Munk Debate in Toronto, debating against Mehdi Hasan and Gideon Levy, and she and Murray convinced two-thirds of the audience that antisemitism and anti-Zionism are the same; 61% of the audience already believed this before the debate.
+In June 2024, she partnered with Douglas Murray at the Munk Debate in Toronto, debating against Mehdi Hasan and Gideon Levy, in favour of the motion that antisemitism and anti-Zionism are the same; 61% of the audience already agreed with this before the debate, and 66% after.

 In November 2024, she participated in a debate at Oxford University.
-The event caused much controversy, with several Oxford academics writing to "unequivocally condemn the incendiary remarks made by some speakers in support of Hamas and terrorist violence."
-The Oxford Union ended up voting for the proposition that "Israel is an apartheid state that is committing genocide" with 278 votes for and only 59 votes against.
+The Oxford Union ended up voting for the proposition that "Israel is an apartheid state that is committing genocide" with 278 votes for and 59 votes against.

 Recognition

-In October 2024, The Jerusalem Post named Hausdorff the #2 young "2024 ViZionary," that being the #2 most influential young Zionist, and a "prominent advocate for Israel's legal rights on the global stage."
+In October 2024, The Jerusalem Post named Hausdorff the #2 young "2024 ViZionary," that being the #2 most influential young Zionist, and a "prominent advocate for Israel's legal rights on the global stage".
 Hausdorff lit a torch on Israel's 77th Independence Day in recognition of her advocacy on behalf of Israel.

+Views

+"Lawfare"

+Hausdorff has stated that because Israel's opponents had concluded that warfare and terror attacks had not achieved their goal of eliminating the state, they had taken a different approach to attack Israel in the international legal arena.
+She has referred to this as lawfare, the abuse of the law for political means.
+She is of the opinion that many of the charges brought against Israel before international bodies such as the International Criminal Court (ICC), the International Court of Justice (ICJ), and the United Nations Human Rights Council (UNHRC) are based on falsehoods and the manipulation of international law.
+She said that even though these cases may not ultimately be successful, those bringing the false charges do so for the public relations agenda they pursue, as they generate negative media attention about Israel.
+She believes as well that "lawfare" discredits "real international law and generates a double standard concerning the Jewish state".